GuildOfWeavers/genSTARK/README.md

 ```
 where `$n0` contains value of register `$r0` at the next step of computation.

-If you are working with more than one constraint, your transition script should return a vector with evaluations for all your constraints.
+If you are working with more than one constraint, your transition script should return a vector with evaluations for all of your constraints.
 For example:
 ```
 a0: $r0 + $r1;
 out: [$n0 - a0, $n1 - ($r1 + a0)];